 The English Department at Royal Holloway is committed to making a difference through research.
-We contribute, for example, to human rights and well-being, cultural heritage and the future of the discipline of English in schools and higher education.
 Discover some of the ways research from our Department of English has created an impact.

 Colleagues have contributed to public debates around mental and physical health and collaborated with medical professionals to bring the insights of the arts and humanities to bear on the practice of medicine.
 Robert Eaglestone has led reading groups at the Maudsley Hospital.
 Lavinia Greenlaw also helps to shape the agenda of Medical Humanities and is contributing to the work of front-line NHS staff engaged in the treatment of dementia.